Virginius Affair: Capture, trial, and executions

 The Spanish immediately ordered the entire crew to be put on trial as pirates.
-The entire Virginius crew, both American and British citizens, were found guilty by a court martial and were sentenced to death.
+The entire Virginius crew, both American and British citizens, as well as the Cuban patriots, were found guilty by a court martial and were sentenced to death.
 The Spanish ignored the protest of the US vice-consul, who attempted to give American citizens legal aid.
-On November 4, 1873, the four mercenaries who accompanied Fry were executed by a firing squad without trial since he had already been condemned as a pirate.
-After the executions, the British vice-consul at Santiago, concerned that one of the mercenaries killed, George Washington Ryan, claimed British citizenship, wired Jamaica to receive aid from the Royal Navy to stop further executions.
+On November 4, 1873, the four principal Cuban patriots who accompanied Fry were executed by a firing squad without trial since he had already been condemned as a pirate.
+After the executions, the British vice-consul at Santiago, concerned that one of the patriots killed, George Washington Ryan, claimed British citizenship, wired Jamaica to receive aid from the Royal Navy to stop further executions.
 Hearing news of the ship's capture and the executions, Altamont de Cordova, a Jamaican resident, was able to get British Commodore A.F.R. de Horsey to send the sloop HMS Niobe under Sir Lambton Loraine, 11th Baronet to Santiago to stop further executions.
 On November 7, an additional 37 crew members, including Captain Fry, were executed by firing squad.
 The Spanish soldiers decapitated them and trampled their bodies with horses.
-On November 8, twelve more crew members were executed until finally, both the USS Wyoming under the command of Civil War Naval hero Will Cushing HMS Niobe reached Santiago.
+On November 8, twelve more crew members were executed until finally, both the USS Wyoming, under the command of Civil War Naval hero Will Cushing, and HMS Niobe reached Santiago.
 The carnage stopped on the same day that Cushing (and possibly the British Captain Lorraine) threatened local commander Juan N. Burriel that he would bombard Santiago if there were any more executions.
 53 were executed at Santiago under Burriel's authority.
+On a lighter note in the midst of the carnage, in an interview that Burriel requested with Sir Lambton Lorraine, he attempted to shake hands with the English captain, who stood straight and exclaimed, "I will not shake hands with a butcher".